ctrlShiftBryan/rr-7-starter/memory-bank/productContext.md

 * File-based routing system for clear route organization
 * Server components for data loading and processing
 * Clean separation between UI components and data fetching logic

+2025-03-30 14:53:00 - Updated product context to reflect the use of Bun's test runner instead of Vitest
 * Test-driven development approach with comprehensive test coverage
 * Containerized deployment for consistent environments